 In order to ensure the effectiveness of bail-in and other resolution tools all institutions have to meet an individual MREL requirement, internal or external, depending on the applying resolution strategy (MPE or SPE), to be calculated (based on current legislation) as a percentage of total liabilities and own funds and set by the relevant resolution authorities.
-Under the new legislative framework of the EU Banking Package MREL shall be expressed as a percentage of the total risk exposure amount.
+Under the new legislative framework of the EU Banking Package MREL shall be expressed as a percentage of the TREA and LRE.
+In April 2024, NBR communicated to the Issuer a letter containing the latest MREL target set in the joint decision taken with the Single Resolution Board, the resolution authority for Erste Group Bank, and calibrated on balance sheet data as of 31 December 2022, according to BRRD II provisions.
+These MREL requirements will replace the MREL requirements published in May 2023.